Cojac/Cojac/README.md

 The following features have been implemented and recently included in the current release:

+- wrapper for complex number
+- wrapper for the innovative "Posit32" (Unum) model
+- "Numerical profiler", an original idea

+Some of the not-so-recent additions included:

 - symbolic expressions: we rebuild the formulas from the bytecode, and then apply simplification rules, just like Mathematica and similar great tools are able to do.
 Hard to believe, but yes we did it!
 - symbolic functions: a step further, where you can tag a number as being the *unknown*.
 - Chebfun representation: a completely different way to represent symbolic functions, with a good compromise of accuracy/efficiency (see [Matlab's Chebfun](http://www.chebfun.org/)).
 But here completely transparently: with COJAC the same computation code can be run numerically, symbolically, or as Chebfuns.
 - a couple of well-known *debugging tools* useful to track possible instabilities: forcing doubles to act like floats, changing the rounding mode, negating the comparisons when the numbers are too close together.
 - a Delta-Debugging infrastructure for the debugging features above, so that you can automatically find the portion of code that causes the instabilities.

 --------------------------